Lothstraße: History

 The street was named in 1877 after the Bavarian court painter Johann Ulrich Loth.
 Towards the end of the 19th century, it formed the southeastern boundary of the Barackenkasernements Oberwiesenfeld.

 From 1879 to 1904 the Bayerisches Armeemuseum was housed in the Zeughaus in Munich, before it moved into the newly built monumental building in the Hofgarten, the present state chancellery.

 Adolf Hitler lived during his affiliation to the infantry in the Lothstraße 29 and stayed there officially until 1 May 1920.
 From the Führergeburtstag (Birthday of Adolf Hitler) 1934 until denazification in 1945, the barracks in Lothstraße therefore held the name Adolf-Hitler-Kaserne.

 Transportation access

-The trams lines 20 to 22 and the city bus 153 have a stop at the University of Munich with the name Lothstraße.
+The tram lines 20 to 22 and the city bus 153 have a stop at the Munich University of Applied Sciences with the name Lothstraße.